-How to Revolutionize Your Character Motivation - The Write Practice
+How to Revolutionize Your Character Motivation

 - Who were the character’s role models (positive or negative) during that time?

 - What is the character getting out of continuing the pattern?
-(Oh yes, he or she is getting something out of it.)
+(Oh yes, they’re getting something out of it.)

 Keep in mind your answers to these questions are not the story.
 They are the engine that drives your character forward when under pressure.
 As a bonus, that bad habit or faulty belief will likely hold him back from what he wants, too.